hypersurge/tweezer/README.md

  * Quintic: easing equation function for a quintic (t^5)
  * Sine: easing equation function for a sinusoidal (sin(t))

- A demo suite to visually illustrate the various combinations of Easing and Tweeing types is available in the demo folder.
+A demo suite, to visually illustrate the various combinations of Easing and Tweeing types, is available in the [demo folder](https://github.com/hypersurge/tweezer/tree/master/demo).
 The demo uses the awe6 and createjs libraries available on haxelib.